dhev-wisdom/Diskord/README.md

 # 📖 [Diskord] <a name="about-project"></a>

-**[Diskord]** is a platform for connecting with people around the world.
-It is a place like-minded people can meet up, discuss project objectives and work together till the goal is achieved.
+**[Diskord]** is where like-minded individuals unite to discuss project objectives and work together to achieve their goals.
+Connect with people from around the world who share your passions and transform your visions into realities.

 ## 🛠 Built With <a name="built-with"></a>